dsartori/minimax/README.md

-# Minimax
+# Minimax.js
-## A tic-tac-toe AI written to demonstrate the minimax algorithm.
+A tic-tac-toe AI written to demonstrate the minimax algorithm.